 In 2012, conservative American think-tank The Heartland Institute paid for a billboard that compared believers in climate science to “murderers and madmen” such as Osama bin Laden and Charles Manson.

 As you can imagine, this didn’t go down well and the billboard was quickly removed.

 But the group behind it made an unsettling re-appearance recently in the inner-most circles of power.

-Standing behind US President Trump as he pulled out of the Paris Climate Agreement in January 2017 was Joseph Bast, the Heartland Institute’s chief executive.
-They now advise the US Environmental Protection Agency on climate change.
+Standing behind US President Donald Trump as he pulled out of the Paris Climate Agreement in January 2017 was Joseph Bast, the Heartland Institute’s chief executive.
+The group now advise the US Environmental Protection Agency on climate change.